ONE WEEK full of TRANSYLVANIA

 Bucharest - Cozia Monastery - Sibiu

 Day 1.
 We meet at the airport in BUCHAREST and start our One Week Full of Transylvania guided tour by car, through the scenic Olt River’s Valley.
-You’ll enjoy a lovely Transylvanian evening at one of the numerous restaurants and bars of the Old City.
+You could enjoy a lovely Transylvanian evening at one of the numerous restaurants and bars of the Old City.

 Our first stop is Cozia Monastery (1388) founded by the grandfather of the notorious Vlad the Impaler.

-We arrive in SIBIU by noon.
+We arrive in SIBIU in early afternoon.
 After lunch, we have a guided tour of the old city: the Council Tower, the Bridge of Liars, the most famous Sibiu plazas: the Grand Square, the Small Square, and the Albert Huet Square, the Orthodox Cathedral and the impressive Evangelical Church.

 Sibiu - Corvin (Hunyadi) Castle - Alba Iulia fortress - Sibiu